jewettaij/visfd_tutorials/prokaryotes/Hylemonella_gracilis/README.md

 "blob detection".
 This method does not work very well for ribosomes.
 As a result, several extra steps were needed to try and clean up the image beforehand.
 I attempted to explain how to do this.
-However in future examples, I suggest preprocessing the image using software like EMAN2 which does a better job at detecting ribosomes in the cell.
+However I suggest that users preprocess the image using software like EMAN2 beforehand which does a better job at detecting and enhancing ribosomes /in the cell.

 ## STEP_8
 Here I attempt to segment the nucleoid of the cell using a simple strategy